yunojuno/django-management-command-log/README.md

 ### Version support

-This project now support Django 2.2+, and Python 3.7+.
+This project now support Django 3.2+, and Python 3.7+.
 See git tags and PyPI classifiers for support.

 ## Background

-This app wraps the standad Django management command base class to record the running of a command.
+This app wraps the standard Django management command base class to record the running of a command.
 It logs the name of the command, start and end time, and the output (if any).
 If the command fails with a Python exception, the error message is added to the record, and the exception itself is logged using